 The corporation is domiciled in the Federal Republic of Germany and its subsidiaries are domiciled in the Russian Federation.
 The parent company has its main business offices at Johann-Jakob-Astor-Str.
 49, 69190 Walldorf, Germany.
 The parent company is listed in German Commercial register (HRB 723400, Amtsgericht Mannheim).
 On 13 November 2015, the parent company changed its legal form into joint stock company (AG).
-Since 17 December 2015, Ekotechnika AG shares are listed on the Duesseldorf Stock Exchange's primary market.
+Since 17 December 2015, Ekotechnika AG shares are listed on the Duesseldorf Stock Exchange's Primary Market.
+On 27 September 2023 the Executive Board of Ekotechnika AG, with the approval of the Supervisory Board, decided to withdraw the inclusion of the Ekotechnika AG shares in the Primary Market of the Duesseldorf Stock Exchange and to apply for a full delisting of its shares.
+The inclusion of the Ekotechnika AG shares in the Primary Market of the Duesseldorf Stock Exchange ended on 31 October 2023, and the subsequent inclusion of the shares in the Open Market of the Duesseldorf Stock Exchange ended on 30 April 2024.
 Immediate parent of Ekotechnika AG is Ekotechnika-Holding GmbH.
 The ultimate controlling party is Stefan Duerr.